-Electives must be chosen from an approved list prepared by the School of Mining and Petroleum Engineering.
-This list includes courses offered by the School, the Faculty of Engineering, and the Faculty of Arts, Science, and Business.
+Elective courses for all programs in the School of Mining and Petroleum Engineering may be chosen from those offered by the School, the Faculty of Engineering, or by the Faculties of Arts, Science, and Business.
 School approval is required for all elective courses.